Nyylpk/uma-android-automation/HOW_IT_WORKS.md

 1. **Strategy Selection:** The bot selects a running strategy (Front Runner, Stalker, Betweener, or Chaser) based on the trainee's aptitudes.
 If **per-distance strategies** are enabled in Racing Settings, the bot resolves the strategy separately per distance bucket (Sprint, Mile, Medium, Long) against the currently detected `lastRaceDistance`, overriding the global strategy for that race.
 For **mandatory races** (which skip the normal race-list selection flow), the bot reads the race distance directly off the Race Prep screen so per-distance strategies still apply on Debut, goal, and Finale turns.
 2. **Skip or Manual:** If the "skip" button is available, the bot skips the race animation.
 Otherwise, it watches and fast-forwards.
-3. **Retries:** If a race is lost and retries are enabled, the bot can retry the race (free retry available once per campaign if enabled).
+3. **Retries:** If a race is lost and retries are enabled, the bot can retry the race (free retry available once per campaign if enabled). **Mandatory races** (Debut, goal, and Finale races) additionally retry until the trainee places 1st whenever the in-game "Try Again" button is available, so a forced race is re-run for the win rather than accepted at a lower placement.
 4. **Complete Career on Failure:** If a mandatory race is lost and this setting is enabled, the bot continues the campaign anyway rather than stopping.

 > [!CAUTION]